Applications are Now Being Accepted for the 2022

 “Equity, diversity and inclusion are embedded in Alectra’s culture.
 Breaking down barriers and expanding possibilities through this scholarship program will provide under-represented individuals with new tools to lead,” said Brian Bentz, President and CEO, Alectra Inc. “It’s an important step in achieving greater diversity for today and in the future.”

-This scholarship is open to candidates who self-identify as part of Indigenous or racialized groups, which are underrepresented on corporate boards.
-In addition to the general assessment factors, efforts on behalf of the identified community, including, but not limited to leadership roles, as well as commitment to social purpose and/or involvement in charitable or community sectors, will also be considered.
+This scholarship is open to candidates who self-identify as part of Indigenous or equity deserving groups, which are underrepresented on corporate boards.
+In addition to the general assessment factors, the following will be considered:

-The C.Dir.
-Program is a globally recognized university-accredited professional designation providing individuals with the knowledge and insight to be effective board members.
+The Chartered Director (C.Dir.)
+Program is a globally recognized, university-accredited professional designation providing individuals with the knowledge and insight to be effective board members.
 This scholarship program will support board diversity and emerging leaders moving ahead.

 “The Directors College is pleased to partner with Alectra to offer this scholarship opportunity.
 We believe in the value of encouraging fresh perspectives in the boardroom that can challenge conventional wisdoms and lead to more impactful outcomes,” said Dave Mammoliti, Managing Director of The Directors College and Executive Programs at the DeGroote School of Business.
 “Our program continues to demonstrate its leadership in governance education by enabling recipients to gain the knowledge and skills to become more effective board members, while helping create a more racially diverse and inclusive governance landscape.”